Welcome to your online class with Professor Brad Reynolds.

 In your class you will be taking three multiple choice exams to test your specific knowledge about the class material.
-You will also look for articles currently in the news about topics related to the primary material covered in your class between 1866 and 1999 so you can see the relationship of what you are studying to the present.
-In addition, you will do ten history projects related to the primary material of your class so that you see there are many ways to learn and enjoy the history you will be learning!
-And last, you will answer one essay question that addresses the student learning outcomes for the class.
-If you ever do not understand something about your class, then please contact Dr. Reynolds via email at firstname.lastname@example.org.
+You will also look for articles currently in the news about topics related to the primary material covered in your class between 1866 and 2008 so you can see the relationship of what you are studying to the present.
+In addition, you will do ten history projects related to the primary material of your class so that you see there are many ways to learn and enjoy the history you will be learning.
+And last, you might be asked to answer one essay question that addresses the student learning outcomes for the class.
+If you do not understand something about your class, then please contact Dr. Reynolds via email at firstname.lastname@example.org.

 FREQUENTLY ASKED QUESTIONS (FAQs)

 Several students have asked questions about the class.
 Since you may have some of the same questions, their questions are listed below.

 All work, except for the multiple choice exams, must be submitted directly to Professor Reynolds via his email address at email@example.com.
 Please cut and paste your work directly into the emails you send (do NOT send attachments) and please send all work in separate emails.
 Please also always put your name, the class name, and class section number in the subject area of your emails.

 WHERE DO I GET THE BOOKS FOR THIS CLASS?